easyGLM/ezAGI/docs/bdi.md

 # BDI Module Documentation

 ## Overview
-The `bdi.py` module is fundamental to the funAGI project, implementing the Belief-Desire-Intention (BDI) model.
+The `bdi.py` module is fundamental to the easyAGI project, implementing the Belief-Desire-Intention (BDI) model.
 This model is central to the functioning of autonomous agents, enabling them to hold beliefs about the world, have desires representing objectives, and form intentions to achieve these desires through planned actions.
+BDI is a component of automindx and SimpleCoder orchestrated by MASTERMIND

 ## Features
 - **Belief Management**: Manages the agent's beliefs about the world, including facts, data, and perceptions, allowing for an informed understanding of the environment.